 With adrenaline pumping through my system, I’m now fully awake, wondering if beetles make that sound by rubbing legs together the way crickets do or if they have vocal cords.
 My lack of knowledge is lamentable.

 “So sorry for disturbing you!”
 I apologize for my presumptuous gesture of salvation.
-Beetles are major stockholders on this planet; any species that has survived ice ages, comet explosions, and dinosaurs hardly needs my help moving three inches upward toward fresh air.
+Beetles are major stockholders on this planet; any species that has survived ice ages, comet explosions, and dinosaurs hardly needs my help moving a few inches upward toward fresh air.

 The obvious then occurs to me: it settled in that spot because it’s the coolest around.
 Instead of trying to relocate the beetle, I should have gotten down on the floor next to it.
 Dismayed by my hubris, I carry the dampened towels to the bedroom, draping one chilly rag across my forehead and stretching out atop the other in a posture of crucifixion, praying for my own—brief—survival.

 If I’m gone from the cabin too long, mice move in and claim a spot soft and dark, scurrying right past the electronic device that chirps Go back!
 Go back!
 Their droppings trail from room to room.
 I run their maze, well-trained in hide-and-seek, and find they’ve birthed among my socks, which reek of pee and poop and must all be washed.
 Last year, they discovered that Kotex made a cozy nest and glycerin soap was a special treat.

 When I draw back the quilt and see one turd centered just so atop my yellow pillow case, I shriek, and nominate these vermin for the Endangered List.
 But their trick with the soup ladle that hangs above the kitchen stove finally makes me hoot, and I recant.
 I don’t know how they shimmy down that slippery shaft, sniff, then turn heinie in, and shit just one into the ladle’s cup but I love their concept of sport.